-If AWOL is later excused because the circumstances surrounding the absence are such that the absence would have been approved, the charge should be changed to authorized absence without charge to leave if appropriate, or to sick or annual leave, or LWOP as appropriate.

-16. ABSENCE OF DISABLED VETERANS.
-In accordance with Executive Order 5396, dated July 17, 1930, a disabled Veteran must be granted sick or annual, or LWOP if necessary, for medical treatment when presenting an official statement from a duly constituted medical authority that medical treatment is required.
-The Veteran must give prior notice of the period during which absence for treatment will occur.
+- b.
+If AWOL is later excused because the circumstances surrounding the absence are such that the absence would have been approved, the charge should be changed to authorized absence without charge to leave if appropriate, or to sick or annual leave, or LWOP as appropriate. - [16.]
+ABSENCE OF DISABLED VETERANS.
+In accordance with Executive Order 5396, dated July 17, 1930, a disabled veteran must be granted sick or annual, or LWOP if necessary, for medical treatment when presenting an official statement from a duly-constituted medical authority that medical treatment is required.
+The veteran must give prior notice of the period during which absence for treatment will occur.

-17. HOME LEAVE
+[17.]
+HOME LEAVE

 - a.
 Home leave means leave authorized by 5 U.S.C.
-6305 and earned by service abroad for use in the United States, in the Commonwealth of Puerto Rico, or in the possessions of the United States.
+6305, and earned by service abroad for use in the United States, in the Commonwealth of Puerto Rico, or in the possessions of the United States.
 Employees in Alaska and Hawaii are excluded from home leave coverage. - b.
 Service abroad means service on and after September 6, 1960, by an employee at a post of duty outside the United States and outside the employee's place of residence if his or her place of residence is in the Commonwealth of Puerto Rico or a possession of the United States. - c.
 Home leave shall be earned according to 5 U.S.C.
 6305 and 5 CFR, part 630, subpart F. It is the administrative policy of VA to grant the leave under the circumstances cited therein.
 Home leave may be used in combination with other types of leave.
-(See definitions below of "home leave" and "service abroad.").
+(See definitions below of "home leave" and "service abroad.")

-18. FAMILY AND MEDICAL LEAVE [ACT (FMLA)]
+[18.]
+FAMILY AND MEDICAL LEAVE

-a.
-Under Title II of the [FMLA] full-time and part-time employees who have completed at least 12 months (not required to be 12 recent or consecutive months) of service are entitled to receive up to 12 administrative workweeks of unpaid leave (LWOP) during any 12-month period for specific family and medical needs.
-[Employees serving on intermittent or temporary appointments of one year or less are not covered under Title II of FMLA or this paragraph, regardless of the amount of service completed.
-These employees are protected under Title I FMLA regulated by the Department of Labor (see 29 CFR 825.109) and may refer to 29 CFR part 825.]
-NOTE: By tracking the number of hours on LWOP against the average number of hours in an employee's regularly scheduled administrative workweek, the facility can insure employee rights under this provision.
+- a.
+Under Title II of the Family and Medical Leave Act (FMLA) full-time and part-time employees who have [completed] at least [] 12 months [(not required to be 12 recent or consecutive months) of service] are entitled to receive up to 12 administrative workweeks of unpaid leave (LWOP) during any 12-month period for specific family and medical needs. - NOTE: By tracking the number of hours on LWOP against the average number of hours in an employee's regularly scheduled administrative workweek, the facility can insure employee rights under this provision. - b.

-- b.
 The 12 weeks of FMLA leave is in addition to any annual leave, sick leave, or other LWOP or compensatory time off available to the employee.
 An employee may choose to take FMLA leave in combination with any other available leave. - c.
-In implementing the statutory requirements for administering family and medical leave entitlements, VA will follow regulations published in 5 CFR 630.1201-1213 by the Office of Personnel Management.
+In implementing the statutory requirements for administering family and medical leave entitlements, VA will follow regulations published in 5 CFR 630.1201-1211 by the Office of Personnel Management.